mackatwentytsuru/UnrealMCPBridge/README.md

 ## Prerequisites

+- Visual Studio 2019 or higher.
 - An AI Agent.
 Below, we assume Claude will be used.
 But any AI Agent that implements MCP should suffice.
 - Unreal Engine 5 with the Python Editor Script Plugin enabled.
 - Note the [Unreal Engine Python API](https://dev.epicgames.com/documentation/en-us/unreal-engine/python-api/?application_version=5.5).

 ## Installation

-1. Create a new Unreal Engine project.
+1. Create a new Unreal Engine C++ project.
 2. Under the project root directory, find the `Plugins` folder.
 3. Clone this repo into the `Plugins` folder so that there is a new containing folder with all the project contents underneath.
+4. Right-click your UE project file (ends with `.uproject`) and select "Generate Visual Studio project files".
+If you don't immediately see that option, first select "Show more options" and it should appear.
+5. Open your new Visual Studio project and build.
-4. Copy `unreal_mcp_client.py` from the 'MCPClient' folder to a location of your choice.
+6. Copy `unreal_mcp_client.py` from the 'MCPClient' folder to a location of your choice.
-5. Find your `claude_desktop_config.json` configuration file.
+7. Find your `claude_desktop_config.json` configuration file.
 Mac location: `~/Library/Application\ Support/Claude/claude_desktop_config.json`
 Windows location: `[path_to_your_user_account]\AppData\Claude\claude_desktop_config.json`
-6. Add the `unreal-engine` server section to your config file and update the path location excluding the square brackets, below.
+8. Add the `unreal-engine` server section to your config file and update the path location excluding the square brackets, below.
 Mac path format: `/[path_from_step_4]/unreal_mcp_client.py` Windows path format: `C:\\[path_from_step_4]\\unreal_mcp_client.py`
 ```json